History of Detroit: Native American history

 Hearths and geological features from the Holcombe beach site near Lake Saint Clair show that Paleo-Indian people settled in the area of Detroit as early as 11,000 years ago.
 Mound Builders lived in the area, the largest mound in the area was The Great Mound of the River Rouge, as well as and Springwells and the Fort Wayne Mound Site.
-Mounds were built for cone-shaped mounds for burial, ceremonial, and defense purposes.
+Cone-shaped mounds were built for burial, ceremonial, and defense purposes.
 The large mound at River Rouge was found to have had very old human bones, arrow heads, chisels, axels, and pottery.
 The Mound Builders were ancestors to later Native American tribes.

 In the 17th century, the region was inhabited by the Huron, Odawa, Potawatomi and western nations of the Iroquois League.
 The first Europeans did not penetrate into the region and reach the straits of Detroit until French missionaries and traders worked their way around the Iroquois, with whom they were at war in the 1630s.
 In the late 1600s, raids led by the Five Nations of the Iroquois throughout the region drove out competing native peoples in order to control the fur trade.
 The French found their permanent villages to be abandoned when they decided to build a fort on the northern bank of the Detroit River.